Hazards for dogs

 - provide your dog with a comfortable, clean, dry, quiet, draught-free rest area

-- change your dog’s bedding regularly and ensure it is comfortable
+- change your dog’s bedding regularly and make sure it's comfortable

 - provide your dog with somewhere it can go to avoid things that frighten it

-- provide your dog with access to an appropriate place, away from its resting area, which it can use as a toilet area as needed
+- provide your dog with access to a suitable place, away from its resting area, which it can use as a toilet area as needed

 - allow your dog, if it lives outside, to spend time with its owners and to be part of the family environment

-- make sure that any place you leave your dog is large enough to ensure, at all times, a comfortable area with effective ventilation and temperature control
+- make sure that any place you leave your dog is large enough at all times, a comfortable area with effective ventilation and temperature control

-If your dog is kept in a kennel, or tethered, you should check it frequently and ensure it is not in danger or distressed.
+If your dog is kept in a kennel, or tethered, you should check it often and make sure it's not in danger or distressed.
 Dogs should not be kept tethered permanently or for long periods and it is recommended that they should be given the opportunity to run free.

-Your dog must be able to move around to ensure its comfort and be able to avoid becoming too hot or too cold.
+Your dog must be able to move around comfortably and be able to avoid becoming too hot or too cold.
 Dogs showing signs of heat stress need immediate medical treatment, so contact your vet without delay.